AsaTyr2018/SDUnity/README.md

 - Wildcard prompts using `__name__` tokens that pull lines from files in `wildcards/`
 - Optional GPT‑2 based prompt enhancer that augments your prompt (WIP)
 - NSFW filter toggle
+- Basic and advanced inference settings grouped for easier tweaking

 ### Model Manager
 - Browse models under `models/` and LoRAs under `loras/`